 - Put the flour and pine needles in a blender.
 Make sure the top is on tight and blend until the pine needles are chopped into little pieces throughout the flour.
 Don't be alarmed by the really strong pine smell.
 Once cooked it becomes very subtle.
 Using a blender is the easiest method for chopping the pine needles.
 You need the flour in there with them as otherwise it's such a tiny amount they would just fly around and not get cut.
 I found chopping the needles with a knife pretty tough (literally!).
 Scissors would be a better option if you don't have a blender.

-- Combine the powdered sugar, salt and the coconut oil in a bowl.
+- Combine the powdered sugar, salt, and butter in a bowl.
 Use a fork to mash together very, very well until you can no longer see any powdered sugar and it's light and fluffy.

 - Pour in the flour and pine needle mixture and mix by hand until everything is combined.
 I start by mashing with a fork then stir together with a spoon at the end a bit.
 Do not over mix or use electric beaters here.
 Too much mixing will affect the texture of the finished shortbread.

 - When done it should be slightly crumbly but hold together if you squeeze it tightly together in your hand.
 The drier you can get away with keeping the dough, the better the texture of your shortbread and you should not need to add any liquid at all.